mikerae/html-and-css-essentials-portfolio-project/README.md

 These events can then be scheduled and advertised, and members can sign up for them.
 This was included in the scope analysis but excluded in the first release.
 ### Community Gatherings Gallery
 Members may post and display their photos of gatherings held.
 This was included in the scope analysis but excluded in the first release.
-### Bug Fixes
+### Fix Currently Known Issues
 Currently there are one or two bugs which have yet to be corrected.
-See the bug section.
+See the known issues section.
 These will be corrected in a future release.

 ## Technologies Used
 + HTML5